GET IN TOUCH

 Nor a fabulous posture of its rocks, —

-The forest itself captivated, as a description,
+The forest itself captivated, as a telling,

-It knew something and shared its story.
+It knew something and communicated it.

 The forest narrated about the captivity

-Of things introduced by eternity,
+Of things introduced by timelessness,

 It gave a record of generations,